-What is the First Home Loan Deposit Scheme?
+What is the Home Loan Deposit Scheme?

-The First Home Loan Deposit Scheme began on 1 January 2020.
-It allows first time home buyers to purchase a property with as little as a five per cent deposit and without the need to take out lenders mortgage insurance (LMI).
+The Home Loan Deposit Scheme, as mentioned earlier, helps the first home buyer to purchase a property with as little as a five per cent deposit and without the need to take out lenders mortgage insurance (LMI).

-The government says this could save first home buyers as much as $10,000.
-The Commonwealth Government guarantees the difference between what the first home buyer has saved and the 20% deposit threshold lenders usually require before they’ll provide a loan without LMI.
+The government says this could save first-home buyers as much as $10,000.
+The Commonwealth Government guarantees the difference between what the first-home buyer has saved and the 20 per cent deposit threshold lenders usually require before they’ll provide a loan without LMI.